 For some people, involuntary contractions of muscles may also occur, and not resolve.
 Also, partial or complete blindness in the eye on the affected side may occur.
 (21) In addition to Bell’s palsy, facial weakness or paralysis can occur with Lyme disease, genetic disorders, brain tumors, stroke, ear infections, and physical trauma making it imperative that you seek medical attention at the onset of the symptoms.

-- Bell’s palsy affects one side of the face, causing weakness and/or paralysis.
+- Bell’s palsy impacts one side of the face, causing weakness and/or paralysis.

 - For most, symptoms resolve within a month or two; only rarely are they permanent.

-- A viral infection like herpes simplex, Epstein-Barr, rubella, and others likely causes it.
+- It is likely caused by a viral infection like herpes simplex, Epstein-Barr, Rubella, and others.